“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 Affirmative action is controversial among both Whites and minorities because it may or may not go a step beyond the fundamental demand of equal treatment.
 The traditional argument against any demand for equality is that particular groups shouldn’t get special treatment.
 That was the main line of reasoning against allowing Blacks and Hispanics basic rights — that since there weren’t special laws for Whites, why should there be for anyone else?
 The inherent flaw in that argument should be readily apparent to all, though it’s still used today from time to time.
 No one who wants to vote, serve on juries, have a shot at working in the career of their choice, or just simply not be discriminated against, is asking for any special treatment; they’re asking for equal treatment as measured by whatever privileges a given society affords the dominant group.
 There’s a big difference between special and same insofar as they’re antonyms.

 Another complication with Affirmative Action is that its beneficiaries might feel their achievements are devalued.
 And under-qualified minorities can flunk out of prestigious schools when they otherwise would have graduated and found jobs had they gone to a normal school (studies show that same problem can afflict students of any race that over-reach).
-At the same time, many high-performing students from the lower economic quartile are not being matched with prestigious enough schools (see QuestBridge.)
+At the same time, many high-performing students from the lower economic quartile are not being matched with prestigious enough schools even when aid and scholarships are available and go unused (see QuestBridge.)
 However, without Affirmative Action, some employers won’t hire any minorities, including those that are equally or better qualified; mere anti-discrimination laws aren’t enough in those cases to ensure fairness.
 That was true fifty years ago, for sure, and is likely true in some cases today.
 That’s what Kennedy and Johnson realized in the early 1960s, leading them to endorse Affirmative Action as a means to restrict discrimination against equally or better-qualified minorities.
-AA Proponents also argue that tilting the playing field against Whites or Asians isn’t malicious or intended to keep them down, whereas past discrimination against Blacks and Hispanics was.
+Affirmative Action proponents also argue that tilting the playing field against Whites or Asians isn’t malicious or intended to keep them down, whereas past discrimination against Blacks and Hispanics was.
 Today, many successful minorities, including conservatives, attribute their success to Affirmative Action and offer amicus curiae testimony on its behalf in court cases.

-Others would argue on behalf of Affirmative Action that a compensatory adjustment is necessary to offset the inherent impact of past discrimination on peoples’ backgrounds.
+Others would argue on behalf of Affirmative Action that a compensatory adjustment is necessary to offset the residual impact of past discrimination.
 In other words, we don’t start on an even playing field.
 That’s true we don’t but, aside from the basic question of government’s role in rectifying injustice, it raises thorny questions as to who is disadvantaged and who isn’t, and for how long?
 If the government does have such a role, should race trump class?
-Is an upper-middle-class minority with two supportive parents worse off than a poor white kid from a broken home?
+Is an upper-middle-class minority with two supportive parents worse off than a poor white kid from an unstable home?
 Once one opens that can of worms, many other factors enter in beside measurable categories like race and class.

-Should we continue legacy admissions at schools like Texas A&M?
+Should we continue legacy admissions?
 Should we do nothing and leave the government out of it altogether because there isn’t a problem or the problem is solving itself?
 These are tough issues and my goal isn’t to sway you in one direction or the other so much as to provide you some historical perspective.

 Until recently, we robbed ourselves by needlessly watering down and warping our society through outdated tribalism and chauvinism.
 John Kennedy put it best when he said, of minorities and Whites, “We owe them — and we owe ourselves — a better society.”
-Take baseball as a microcosm, to illustrate the point.
+Racism isn’t any good for the racist let alone the victim.
+Take baseball as a microcosm.
 Let’s say we divide all of today’s pros into four separate leagues — Whites, Blacks, Hispanics, and Asians – each league with the same number of teams and roster sizes as the major leagues.
 Think of how inferior each league would be compared to the current integrated league, that combines the most talented players from each race.
 Sure enough, one reason some players opposed integration in 1947 was their fear that roster spots would be tougher to come by.
 They were the honest ones.
-If others really thought, as they claimed, that Blacks and Hispanics were incapable of playing, then what was there to fear?
+If others really thought, as they claimed, that Blacks and Hispanics were incapable of playing well, then what was there to fear?
 If you really think others are inferior, then why support barriers that would prevent them from competing against you?
 If you don’t believe that, and there’s no sound biological basis to support racism, then you could see the baseball analogy as representing how we weakened American society for centuries.
 For all we know, a white supremacist could die tomorrow of a disease we might’ve cured if we hadn’t limited African Americans to lives of sharecropping after the Civil War.
 How much potential talent did we waste to protect a social order whose only attributes were “tradition,” an irrational belief in zero-sum class relations, and a petty form of pride?

 It’s encouraging that much of that history strikes people today as unfair.
 It shows that, while there’s still work to be done, Americans have come a long way in a relatively short amount of time.
 If this chapter has seemed long and hard to digest, keep this in perspective: the modern United States is arguably the most diverse and racially tolerant major country on Earth.
 Some progress has been ongoing since 1776, but the Civil Rights Movement of the postwar period ramped things up dramatically.
 A critical balance of Americans (some enthusiastically, some grudgingly, all imperfectly) came to embrace a real, full-fledged democracy — the strongest kind of democracy.